peterldowns/peterdowns.com/md/my-startup-experience.md

 regular customer at the burrito place around the corner.
 All of my meals outside of work were take out.

 At work, I did well.
-It took some time to adjust to a more adult environment but with the help of Mek, Matt, Kevin, Michael, Mitya, Holger, and all of the other Hyperink employees (the company was large enough that I don't want to list all of them here!)
-I quickly got up to speed.
+It took some time to adjust to a more adult environment but with the help of my coworkers I quickly got up to speed.
 The first big project I took on was adding PayPal checkout as an option to the online store we ran.
-After some hard work, I was able to come up with a decent implementation, and I only took down the site once or twice!
+After some hard work, I was able to come up with a good implementation.
 After running the analytics, it seemed like sales increased and about 1/3rd of our customers were using PayPal, which made me feel pretty awesome.
 I helped increase the company's bottom line!

 ### August 2012

-Come August, I had worked on a couple of other projects (mostly related to internal tools) but the luster on my startup dream was beginning to fade.
-$54k before taxes ended up not being all that much in the Bay Area; after rent, and saving for college, I didn't have all that much money to go out and do fun things.
-I had a lot more money than most people, and for that I'm thankful, but I wasn't going out and partying.
+Come August, I had worked on a couple of other projects (mostly related to internal tools) but the luster on my startup dream was beginning to fade.  $54k before taxes ended up not being all that much in the Bay Area; after rent, and saving for college, I didn't have all that much money to go out and do fun things.
+I had a lot more money than most people, and for that I'm thankful, but I wasn't going out and partying every night or spending on anything lavish.

 Then, in the middle of the month, I got some bad news.
 Kevin and Matt, the two founders of Hyperink, brought me and Govil (the summer intern) into a meeting.